78sForge/LowPolyTerrainBuilder/ai-rules.md

   architecture pipelines without permission.
 * **Code Only:** When updating files, output the full modified code block or precise diffs without conversational filler.
+* **Additional format constrainst:** Limit each line (code or documentation) to a maximum of 100 characters to enable better readability.

 ## 3. Language & Modern Godot 4.7+ Syntax Standards
 * **English Only:** All code elements—including variable names, function names, class names,